 K. Michael Conaway was first elected to Congress in November 2004 and he began representing the 11th district of Texas in January 2005.
-Serving in his sixth term, Mike has earned the reputation as “a conservative voice of reason” in Washington.
+Serving in his seventh term, Mike has earned the reputation as “a conservative voice of reason” in Washington.

 Mike’s background as a CPA affords him the experience and skills necessary to be a vocal proponent in reducing the national debt.
 Utilizing skills gained from a long career in the private sector, Mike spends much of his time carefully evaluating legislation with a critical eye for spending and budget gimmicks.

 As a grandfather seven times over, Mike is concerned about the future we are leaving to the next generation.
 As an advocate of a simpler and fairer tax system, he has sponsored legislation that would bring more accountability in government funding.